Joints are hard

 return isOdd(crossings)

-So even for a trivial task like this, the computer has to do quite some work.
-And we haven’t even talked about (literal) edge cases like when the point lies on the edge of the polygon.
+So even for a trivial task like this, the computer has to do quite a bit of work.
+And we haven't even talked about (literal) edge cases, like when the point lies exactly on the edge of the polygon, or the ray happens to coincide with an edge of the polygon.

 Joints are even harder